Caldicot – Monlife

 This proposal would provide routes and route improvements between existing and planned residential areas and the town centre, focused on the northeast and east of Caldicot, Caldicot Castle and Country Park and the Greenway (formerly the Dinham railway MoD branch line) – areas included in the Replacement Local Development Plan (RLDP).
 This scheme aims to create the east Caldicot connection to Church Road, which saw footway, crossing and planting/drainage improvements to calm traffic and create an environment that is more conducive to active travel, constructed in 2022.
 Caldicot Links scheme phases:

-Phase 1: [Currently in construction / Constructed 2023/24] Running along the route of the old ex-Ministry of Defence Dinham railway line, from just south of the Cornfield at Portskewett, to level with Caldicot Castle Country Park.
+Phase 1: Running along the route of the old ex-Ministry of Defence Dinham railway line, from just south of the Cornfield at Portskewett, to level with Caldicot Castle Country Park.

-More details of Caldicot Active Travel Links and Multi-User Route can be found Here Caldicot Active Travel Links and Multi-User Route – Q&A – Monlife
+More details on and updates for the Caldicot Active Travel – Links and Multi-User Route can be found Here Caldicot Active Travel Links and Multi-User Route – Q&A – Monlife

 Caldicot Active Travel Locality Map